RDRAND: Security issues

 On 9 June 2020, researchers from Vrije Universiteit Amsterdam published a side-channel attack named CrossTalk (CVE-2020-0543) that affected RDRAND on a number of Intel processors.
 They discovered that outputs from the hardware digital random number generator (DRNG) were stored in a staging buffer that was shared across all cores.
 The vulnerability allowed malicious code running on an affected processor to read RDRAND and RDSEED instruction results from a victim application running on another core of that same processor, including applications running inside Intel SGX enclaves.
 The researchers developed a proof-of-concept exploit which extracted a complete ECDSA key from an SGX enclave running on a separate CPU core after only one signature operation.
 The vulnerability affects scenarios where untrusted code runs alongside trusted code on the same processor, such as in a shared hosting environment.

 Intel refers to the CrossTalk vulnerability as Special Register Buffer Data Sampling (SRBDS).
 In response to the research, Intel released microcode updates to mitigate the issue.
 The updated microcode ensures that off-core accesses are delayed until sensitive operations – specifically the RDRAND, RDSEED, and EGETKEY instructions – are completed and the staging buffer has been overwritten.
 The SRBDS attack also affects other instructions, such as those that read MSRs, but Intel did not apply additional security protections to them due to performance concerns and the reduced need for confidentiality of those instructions' results.
 A wide range of Intel processors released between 2012 and 2019 were affected, including desktop, mobile, and server processors.
 The mitigations themselves resulted in negative performance impacts when using the affected instructions, particularly when executed in parallel by multi-threaded applications, due to increased latency introduced by the security checks and the effective serialisation of affected instructions across cores.
 Intel introduced an opt-out option, configurable via the IA32_MCU_OPT_CTRL MSR on each logical processor, which improves performance by disabling the additional security checks for instructions executing outside of an SGX enclave.

+In October 2025, an issue with RDSEED on AMD Zen 5 processors was discovered by Gregory Price of Meta Platforms.
+Due to this issue: the RDSEED instruction could return a value of 0 instead of a random number while incorrectly signalling success.
+This only affects the 16 bit and 32 bit forms of the instruction and not the 64 bit form.